kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc09.md

 Choosing a non-commercial path is a strategic decision that serves the core goals of the project.

 * **Maximizing Impact for the Competition:** For the Google AI Edge Challenge, our goal is to present the most powerful and uncompromised vision possible.
 A business model would distract from the core message: the technological and philosophical innovation around on-device AI and verifiable knowledge.
-The Bourdon might comment: `"Moi, je préfère les siestes.
-Moins de soucis de rentabilité, plus de temps pour flâner."`
+I might comment: `"Personally, I prefer naps.
+Fewer profitability concerns, more time for a stroll."`
 * **Building Trust Through Action:** The strongest way to prove our commitment to user sovereignty is to remove profit from the equation entirely.
 Our actions speak louder than any privacy policy.
 We are not interested in the user's money because we are only interested in empowering them.
-The Bourdon might add: `"Pas de piège à miel, gamin.
-La Mémère, elle, joue pas à ça."`
+I might add: `"No honey traps here, kid.
+The Queen doesn't play that game."`
 * **Fostering an Authentic Community:** A non-commercial project attracts a community built on passion and shared ideals.
 We hope to inspire developers, designers, and thinkers to build upon the ideas presented in Kikko.
-The Bourdon would nod: `"Les vrais butineurs, pas les pique-assiettes.
-J'aime ça."`
+I would nod: `"Real foragers, not free-riders.
+I like that."`
 * **A Focus on Pure Innovation:** By removing the pressure to generate revenue, the development team can focus 100% of its energy on solving the complex challenges of the user experience, AI partnership, and on-device performance.
-The Bourdon: `"Moins de paperasse, plus de temps pour que la Reine et les filles inventent des trucs dingues. Ça me va."`
+I'd say: `"Less paperwork means more time for the Queen and the Bees to invent crazy new stuff.
+Works for me."`

 | Introduction | Action | Conclusion |
 | :---: | :---: | :---: |